 Azubal cared for the two young orclings.
 They travelled with the baggage train and were cared for by the females who served it.
 When the old Horde was finally defeated and the orcs were interred, Azubal made sure that Akesha and Shuska were safe in the camp.

-The years past.
+The years passed.
 Thrall eventually led the orcs to freedom in the new land of Durotar and the city of Orgrimmar was founded in the desert.
-Here Azubal was able at last to find a safe home for children.
+Here Azubal was able at last to find a safe home for the children.
 He left them in the care of Orgrimmar's new orphanage and Akesha and Shuska were able to live out the last years of their childhood in peace and security.

 The name Redblade was forgotten, until Akesha reached adulthood and distant memory of past glories was kindled in the young Akesha's mind.
 Thus she founded the Red Blade Tribe, taking its name and traditions from half remembered stories of the old clan as was told to her by the old Azubal.
 Though a small group at first, orcs of many breeds and clans soon flocked to tribe's banner in search for a place of orcish values and traditions in the rapidly growing and advancing Horde.